ktroyan/PersonalizedLLM/DataScraping/README.md

 # Questions/Remarks
 - Not sure about my definition of the input data above in the LaMP dataset section.
 - How to define a suitable template prompt to wrap the input data as per the other LaMP benchmark datasets?
 - I still have to correct a few country names in the datasets.
-I will be able to do this easily once I will have gather more samples.
+I will be able to do this easily once I will have gathered more samples.
-- We could collect user bios (although rarely available and usually short) later since we have the urls to the users' profiles.
+- We could collect user bios (although rarely available and usually short) and more reviews per user later since we have the urls to the users' profiles.

 # Notes
 - The collected data are for research purpose only.